 Current Community Resources

 Rosie’s Pantry Women’s Hygiene Pantry – Rosie’s Pantry is a FREE women’s hygiene pantry hosted by Girls Inc. at 27 Burke Street in Nashua.
 Women’s hygiene items such as sanitary napkins, tampons, period underwear, reusable pads, menstrual cups, razors, deodorant, etc. are available to the public for free on weekdays between 8am and 6pm.
-Donations to the pantry may be made through http://tinyurl.com/rosiespantrywishlist or dropped off at United Way at 20 Broad Street in Nashua between 10am and 3pm.
+Donations to the pantry may be made through https://tinyurl.com/RosiesUW or dropped off at United Way at 20 Broad Street in Nashua between 10am and 3pm.
+More detailed information about Rosie’s Women’s Hygiene Pantry can be found here.

 Summer School Lunch Distribution – Since the beginning of the COVID-19 pandemic in March 2020 United Way of Greater Nashua and the Nashua School District have worked together to distribute meals to children during times when children are unable to visit school cafeterias – during summer breaks or while remote learning was taking place.
 Each weekday during the month of July, volunteers set up tables outside 5 Nashua elementary schools to distribute take-away breakfasts and lunches to neighborhood children in need of food supports.